ibm-cloud-docs/event-notifications/en-monitoring-metrics.md

 {:important: .important}
 {:preview: .preview}

-# Monitoring metrics
+# Monitoring {{site.data.keyword.en_full}} metrics
 {: #en-manage-monitor-metrics}

-After you set up your {{site.data.keyword.keymanagementservicelong}} service instance, you can manage monitoring metrics by using the service API.
+After you set up your {{site.data.keyword.en_full_notm}} service instance, you can manage monitoring metrics by using this feature.
 {: shortdesc}

 ## Metrics settings
 {: #en-manage-metrics-policy}

-Metrics for {{site.data.keyword.keymanagementserviceshort}} service instances is an extra policy that allows you to receive the operational metrics for your
+Metrics for {{site.data.keyword.en_short}} service instances is a policy that allows you to receive the notfication metrics for your
-{{site.data.keyword.keymanagementserviceshort}} instance.
-When you enable this policy, {{site.data.keyword.mon_short}} can be used to monitor any operations that are performed on the resources in your
+{{site.data.keyword.en_short}} instance.
+When you enable this policy, {{site.data.keyword.en_short}} can be used to track your notifications metrics in real-time.
-{{site.data.keyword.keymanagementserviceshort}} instance.

 Enabling {{site.data.keyword.en_short}} metrics is currently only available Custom Email Domains.